Perenz/TapoiMaps/Description.md

 Better accuracy can be obtained normalizing the vector x and y.

 I used a l2-normalization to keep the coefficients small

-So, for each profile, every topic reference counter was divided for the total number of references made by that user.

 #### Cons